 We have historically incurred operating losses in each year since inception and we expect to incur losses for the foreseeable future.
-We had a net loss of \$96.8 million, \$33.9 million and \$65.1 million for the years ended December 31, 2022, 2021 and 2020, respectively.
-As of December 31, 2022, we had an accumulated deficit of \$437.2 million.
+We had a net loss of \$75.0 million and \$96.8 million for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, we had \$25.4 million of cash and cash equivalents, and an accumulated deficit of \$512.2 million.
 Substantially all of our operating losses have resulted from expenses incurred in connection with our research and development programs and from selling, general and administrative costs associated with our operations.

-We expect to incur significant expenses and increasing operating losses for at least the next several years as we initiate and continue the clinical development of, seek regulatory approval for, and potentially commercialize our product candidates, which will require the addition of new personnel and upgrades to our information technology systems.
+We expect to incur significant expenses and increasing operating losses for the foreseeable future.
 We expect that our operating losses will fluctuate significantly from quarter to quarter and year to year due to timing of clinical development programs and efforts to achieve additional regulatory approvals.
-We have initiated a formal program prioritization assessment with a focus on enhancing long-term shareholder value while fulfilling the promise of advancing our high-potential product candidates for patients with serious diseases.
+In June 2023, we announced that we had conducted a formal program prioritization assessment with a focus on enhancing long-term shareholder value while fulfilling the promise of advancing our high-potential product candidates for patients with serious diseases.